 An aquarium with base measurements of 45 ∗ 30 cm or equivalent is large enough for a single male or pair.
 SF does not support the practice of keeping this species in tiny aquaria or small jars .

-This species does best in a well-planted, shady tank with plenty of surface cover in the form of tall stem plants, floating types such as Salvinia or Riccia spp. or tropical lilies from the genus Nymphaea.
-Cryptocoryne spp. are also a good choice and will cope with the dim conditions.
+This species fares best in a well-planted, shady aquarium with plenty of surface cover in the form of tall stem plants, floating types such as Salvinia or Riccia spp., or tropical lilies from the genus Nymphaea.
+Cryptocoryne spp. are also a good choice.

 Temperature: 22 – 30 °C